-Finding the largest shipping companies on earth is quiet a bit of a challenge.
+Finding the largest shipping companies on earth is quite a bit of a challenge.
 At first, I thought this was an easy task.

-Just by thinking about the ships I see while sailing, its deceiving to conclude the company behind them are the biggest.
+Just by thinking about the ships I see while sailing, it’s deceiving to conclude the company behind them is the biggest.

-Sailing for more than ten years made me think that Mediterranean Shipping Company could be the largest since I always see them everywhere.
+Sailing for more than ten years made me think that the Mediterranean Shipping Company (MSC) could be the largest since I always see them everywhere.

-But as I dive deeper into the web and company profiles, I slowly realized that one question which keeps bugging me.
+But as I dive deeper into the web and company profiles, I slowly realize that one question that keeps bugging me.

 How do I measure the size of a company?

 So, how do you measure the size of a shipping company?

 Well, there are various criteria that you can employ.

 As I continued my research, I found other articles narrating the largest companies in the shipping world.
 However, they reviewed only a certain category of the shipping industry.

 For example, we can rank the largest shipping company based on their market share or twenty-equivalent units (TEU) capacity.
 Alphaliner does a great job at that!